-The foreman is responsible for routinely checking fatigue levels and switching/relieving drivers as necessary.
+The Public Works/Highway Superintendent is responsible for routinely checking fatigue levels and switching/relieving drivers as necessary.
 In general, operators should not exceed shift lengths of 16 hours, except in extreme emergencies.
-The foreman also needs to pre-qualify drivers to ensure that they have the capability and skill to operate assigned equipment.
+The Public Works/Highway Superintendent also needs to pre-qualify drivers to ensure that they have the capability and skill to operate assigned equipment.